0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 #### Invalid intrinsic transaction

-An invalid intrinsic transaction is a transaction that cannot be processed and has no impact on the current state.
+An invalid intrinsic transaction is a transaction that cannot be processed, and thus has no impact on the current state.

 Keep in mind that this transaction could be part of a virtual batch.
 Examples of errors in this scenario are: incorrect nonce, insufficient balance, etc.